Use Surveys for Technological Feedback

 - Software and feature development.
 What kind of software does your target market use at the office and at home?
 Create and deliver online market research surveys for current and potential customers to explore the types of applications and platforms you might develop.
 Does it make sense to port your app to another platform or customise it for delivery on other devices?
 Survey to gain insights that help you prioritise and sequence new product or feature introductions.

 - Bugs.
 Software bugs pop up from time to time.
 But, if you use a pop-up survey to capture on-the-spot feedback from your customer, you get an opportunity to correct the bug and connect with the customer to nurture the relationship and build loyalty.
 You can also use a bug-tracking survey to record bugs discovered by your employees.

 - IT investments.
 What kind of IT budget do your customers anticipate for the fiscal year?
 What are their key priorities as they consider their immediate and long-term investments?
 Use this information to determine where you should focus your own IT spend to support product R&D.

 - Compliance and governance.
-Create standard surveys you can use to assess your businesses’ compliance with key regulations, such as Section 508 website accessibility for persons with disabilities, as well as compliance with Sarbanes-Oxley financial reporting guidelines, among others.
-Use conveniently delivered online surveys to ensure that your ecosystem of partners, suppliers, and manufacturers is compliant too.
+Create standard surveys that you can use to assess your businesses’ compliance with key regulations, such as Section 508 website accessibility for persons with disabilities as well as compliance with Sarbanes-Oxley financial reporting guidelines, among others.
+Use conveniently delivered online surveys to ensure that your ecosystem of partners, suppliers and manufacturers is compliant too.

 Sample Technology Surveys